7 on 7 Tournament Rules

 OFFENSE:

-60) Offensive Pass Interference: 5 “yards” from Line of Scrimmage & Replay of Down
+6. Offensive Pass Interference: 10 “yards” from Line of Scrimmage & Loss of Down

-80) Illegal Forward Pass/Illegal Pass Beyond the Line of Scrimmage: 5 “yards”/LOSS OF DOWN
+8. Illegal Forward Pass/Illegal Pass Beyond the Line of Scrimmage: 5 “yards” and Loss of down

-100) Stiff Arm/Flag Guarding: 5 “yards” from Spot of the Foul (Result of play before the foul will stand – If 1st down is gained before the penalty, the offensive team is awarded the first down before penalty is assessed)
+10. Flag Guarding/ Stiff Arm: 5 “yards” from Spot of the Foul (Result of play before the foul will stand)

 DEFENSE: